 Heavy rainfall can rapidly increase flows in several tributaries near the Seymour flood gauge, and these flows regularly affect riverbank farmers and the Seymour township.
-For example, in February 2012, heavy rainfall (130-170 millimetres on local gauges) caused the Whiteheads and South creeks to burst their banks in Seymour.
+For example, in February 2012, heavy rainfall (130-170 mm on local gauges) caused the Whiteheads and South creeks to burst their banks in Seymour.
 The flows from the tributaries (but not the Goulburn River) caused extensive damage and made the township almost impassable.
 The flood risk to Seymour from the Goulburn River and its tributaries is now being addressed by the Seymour Flood Mitigation Project.
 This project is supporting the design and construction of a levee bank to protect the area of Seymour between the railway line, Whiteheads Creek and the Goulburn River.

-The flow rates MDBA is investigating are flow footprints of between 15,000 and 30,000 ML/d (e.g. 3.1-4.5 m at Seymour gauging station 405202) (Table 8 and as indicated by the shaded box on Figure 19).
+Constraints work is investigating flow rates between 15,000 and 30,000 ML/d (e.g. 3.1-4.5 m at Seymour gauging station 405202) (Table 9 and as indicated by the shaded box on Figure 27).

+This would be overbank flows up to the minor flood level range.
 At below minor flood level, river levels are not high enough to trigger emergency management or flood warnings from the Bureau of Meteorology.
 At minor flood level, there is some inconvenience.
 Low-lying areas next to rivers and creeks start to get inundated, requiring the removal of stock and equipment.
 Minor roads may be closed and low-level bridges submerged (see also 'What is the Constraints Management Strategy?').

-MDBA is not considering flows at moderate or major flood levels.
+Constraints work is not considering flows at moderate or major flood levels.
 Flows significantly higher than the minor flood level are damaging and disruptive, and outside the bounds of active river management.
-MDBA is collecting information about what effects river flows have at different places along the Goulburn River, but only around the minor flood level category.
+Constraints work is collecting information about what effects river flows have at different places along the Goulburn River, but only up to the minor flood level range.